Sephixum/DataStructure/README.md

 # Contents :
-### Data sctructure course, presented by Dr.Samad Najjar from UMA(University of Mohaghegh Ardabili)
+### Data sctructure code implementations
+presented by Dr.Samad Najjar from UMA(University of Mohaghegh Ardabili)
 - table of contents
 ![Table of contents](PhotoSets/contents.png)